Xiaobin-Gao/INFO6205_FP-Generic_Algorithms/README.md

 * If the average weight of the fitness is very close to the best weight of the fitness, we make a big mutation for each individual.
 * Repeat all these steps for 5000 times.
 * Get the result and draw the image every 100 generations, log for each generation.
+## Run
+Please run the Driver.class in main.ga package
 ## Report
 [Report is here](Report_221.pdf)
 ## Picture Result